bitmatica/javascript/README.md

   * Use double quotes `""` instead of single quotes `''` for strings.
   * Do not add spaces inside of curly braces.
+  * A single leading underscore is acceptable in identifiers to indicate an attribute is intended to be "private".

 # };